Tahj Jakins

-Tahj Jakins (born November 11, 1975 in Salt Lake City, Utah) is a retired American soccer defender who played five seasons in Major League Soccer.
+Tahj Jakins (born November 11, 1975) is an American retired soccer defender who played five seasons in Major League Soccer.

 Youth

 Born in Utah, Jakins grew up in southern California, playing for the North Huntington Beach Futbol Club.
-In 1993, he entered UCLA where he played on the school’s soccer team.
+In 1993, he entered UCLA where he played on the school's soccer team.
 In 1996, he earned first team All American recognition.
 That year, he also played in two games with the U.S. national B-Team, but was never called up to the senior national team.